JoyPeter-Atule/alx-low_level_programming/0x00-hello_world/README.md

-Script to compile a C file without linking
+Script that compiles a C file and creates an executable named cisfun